 However, there are some devices that run on AC current, including AC motors.

-- Unlike single phase AC, three phase AC can deliver continuous power with minimal voltage ripple
+- three phase AC can deliver continuous power with minimal voltage ripple

 ADVANCED Motion Controls' Capabilities